Green, Wade Guide Australia To Four Wicket Win Over India In First T20 - UrduPoint

 Green, Wade Guide Australia To Four Wicket Win Over India In First T20

-Matthew Wade steered his team to a four wicket victory over India after a blistering knock by Cameron Green in the opening game of the three match Twenty20 series in Mohali on Tuesday
+Matthew Wade steered Australia to a four wicket victory over India after a blistering knock by Cameron Green in the opening game of the three match Twenty20 series in Mohali on Tuesday

-Mohali, India, (APP - UrduPoint / Pakistan Point News - 20th Sep, 2022 ) :Matthew Wade steered his team to a four wicket victory over India after a blistering knock by Cameron Green in the opening game of the three match Twenty20 series in Mohali on Tuesday.
+Mohali, India, (APP - UrduPoint / Pakistan Point News - 21st Sep, 2022 ) :Matthew Wade steered Australia to a four wicket victory over India after a blistering knock by Cameron Green in the opening game of the three match Twenty20 series in Mohali on Tuesday.

-Wade's unbeaten 45 off 21 guided the visitors to chase down India's mammoth 209 runs with four balls remaining after Australia briefly stuttered in the middle overs following quick losses.
+Wade's unbeaten 45 off 21 helped the visitors chase down India's mammoth 209 runs with four balls remaining after Australia had stuttered briefly in the middle overs following quick losses.

-All-rounder Cameron Green, who replaced star batsman David Warner for the India tour, smashed 61 off 30 balls to provide impetus to the visitors in the opening game.
+But it was the all-rounder Green, who replaced star batsman David Warner for the India tour, who laid the foundation for the high score run chase, smashing 61 off 30 balls.

 The right-hand all-rounder stitched a 70-run partnership with Steve Smith before he was caught by Virat Kohli off Axar Patel.